lunfy/OMS/README.md

 # 4. Challenges
 - Unable to implement Previous, Next buttons for dynamic pagination beyond set 20 pages (got stuck for 1 day)
 - Writing and repeating code that could be refactored
+- Reading the leafletjs documentation.
+Eventually realized they had tutorials which were really helpful in figuring out the syntax and structure

 <br>